 Tarr’s personal experience and reaction against communism pre-1989, capitalism post-1989, and religion throughout, earned him a cynicism when, mixed with the lushness and severity of his cinematographic vision and his famous penchant for ultra-long, elaborately-choreographed deep-focus takes, creates some of the most exquisite and melancholy images you’ll ever see on screen.
 With the pictorial sublimity of an optical jeweler, The Turin Horse has a burnished beauty that’s awe-inspiring, like a clear window into a faraway land.

-Time-stretching, expertly constructed, and painfully elliptical, Tarr’s best films are arresting, strange, wrenching, pessimistic, and laced with black humour.
-Watching each of them is like simultaneously taking an ice-cold shower and visiting the planet’s greatest art museum.
+Time-stretching, expertly constructed, and painfully elliptical, Tarr’s best films are arresting, strange, wrenching, pessimistic, and laced with black humour, like bathing in a tub of freezing water for half a day while meditating on a painting by Michelangelo.
 They are so unyielding that when it is over, you feel relief, and outright awe.
 Here, in his post-Nietzschean, post-Marxist, post-Christian way, Tarr takes a minuscule incident about the fate of a horse abused in the streets and mutates it into an erudite Genesis story in reverse.

-If you’ve got the stomach for it, The Turin Horse is an absolute, distinctive, and intoxicating vision of life at the end of its tether, of a world going inexorably into a final darkness.
-It’s an experience unlike any other, enveloping in a way that conventional movies are not, comparable to starting down the road with an empty sack, then, over the course of the journey, having it weighed down with rocks until you can’t go on.
-But this backbreaking effect is not an artistic failure; it is, on the contrast, exactly what Tarr sets out to achieve.
+If you’ve got the stomach for it, The Turin Horse is an absolute, distinctive, and intoxicating vision of life and existence, of a world going inexorably into a final darkness.
+It’s an experience unlike any other, enveloping in a way that conventional movies are not, comparable to running down a road with some measure of energy, and over the course of the journey, slowing to a walk, then a crawl, while the light burns out.
+For Tarr, as for T.S.
+Eliot, the world ends not with a bang but a whimper.

 A master of sinister showmanship, Tarr exits the set with a sublime memento mori, an undiluted auteurist triumph, assuring his place in the hall of fame, in the ranks of Ingmar Bergman and Andrei Tarkovsky.